w3c/webextensions/proposals/runtime_get_contexts.md

     (such as service workers) and allows for potential future expansion where other URLs (such as script URLs) may exist.

+#### Default / Absent Values

+There is an inconsistency in how we represent a value for a context that doesn't have the associated trait, such as a `tabId` or `documentId` for an extension's background service worker context (which has neither an associated tab nor document).
+Some of these values -- `tabId`, `windowId`, and `frameId` -- use constant values to indicate "no state", such as `-1` for `tabId`.
+Others -- `documentId`, `documentUrl`, and `documentOrigin` -- use undefined to indicate this.

+This is an artifact of existing APIs and precedence.
+Since many existing APIs use the constant integer values, we want to be consistent with those.
+However, for newly-introduced fields, we use the more intuitive `undefined` state.

 ## Future Work

 ### Messaging APIs Support `ContextId`s as Target

-Many extension messages are meant for a single target, but are broadcast to all extension contexts.
+In practice, many extension messages are meant for a single target, but are broadcast to all extension contexts.
 With the ability to uniquely identify a single extension context, we will modify messaging APIs (such as `runtime.sendMessage()` and `runtime.connect()`) to allow specifying specific targets that should receive a message.

 ### Multi Page Architecture Fields (`DocumentLifeCycle`, `FrameType`, and `parentDocumentId`, and `parentFrameId`)